UWPCE-PythonCert/ProgrammingInPython/source/exercises/string_formatting.rst

 Submitting Your Work
 ====================

-Put the file in your student directory in a new subdirectory named for this lesson, and add it to your clone early.
+Add the file to the develop brnach of your repo for this excercise.

 Make frequent commits with good, clear messages about what you're doing and why.

-When you're done and ready for the instructors to review your work, push your changes to your gitHub fork and then go to the gitHub website and make a pull request.
+When you're done and ready for the instructors to review your work, push your changes to gitHub fork and then go to the gitHub website and make a pull request.

-Copy the gitHub link to the pull request, and use the +Submit Assignment link located in the top right corner to submit the URL here.
+Copy the gitHub link to the pull request, and provide it to the insstructors when you submit it in your LMS.